NYC Toilet Showroom

 The toilet, aside from being the proverbial throne, is by far the most used component in any bathroom.
-Style is essential and so whichever model you choose it should fit into your bathroom’s design, but more and more homeowners are also choosing low-flow toilets in an effort to cut down on water wastage.
+Style is essential and so whichever model you choose it should fit into your bathroom’s design, but more and more homeowners are also choosing low-flow toilets to cut down on water wastage.
 These 1.6-gallon low flush toilets can reduce water use by 12,000 gallons per year.
 Using a dual-flush (0.9 gpf/1.6 gpf) toilet can reduce water consumption by even more—at least 30%.
 Finally, homeowners who crave luxury and style are turning to sophisticated Japanese Toto toilets that incorporate bidets, air dryers, and are self-cleaning.
-Whatever your desire, there’s a stunning toilet with a wide array of features to choose from to create the perfect bathroom haven for you and your family.
+Whatever your desire, there’s a stunning toilet with an array of features to choose from our showroom to create the perfect bathroom haven for you and your family.

 One Piece Toilets

 A one-piece toilet is a complete unit that is easy to clean.
 These one-piece units include a tank, lid, bowl, toilet seat, wax ring with sleeve, two flange bolts and two bolt caps.
 In a one-piece toilet there’s less of a risk of leakage between bowl and tank.